globalbao/terraform-azurerm-policy/docs/pattern-using-count.md

-# Terraform Pattern: Using count and count.index with an Azure Policy Definition resource
+# Terraform Pattern: Using count and count.index to deploy multiple azure policy definitions

 ## Problem Statement
 * We need to deploy a policy definition multiple times based on the count of tag keys from a variable list.